 Instead of you writing on the board or having students reading in a textbook, dictate questions and short texts for students to write in their notebooks.
 Apart from creating a motivating challenge for students, this leaves the texts in their notebooks for further work and easy future reference.

-8. Train on the train.
+8. Train on the train

 Set your students a task for homework like the following.
 Next time you are on the train or bus write down what you see in your notebook.
 If you don’t know the word in English write it in Spanish.
 Bring your notes to class and recount the experience to your partner.

-9. Notebook plus course book.
+9. Notebook plus course book

 There is often not enough room for students to write comfortably in a course book.
 Have them record sample sentences and similar language exercises in their notebooks instead.

-10. Speaking activity prompts.
+10. Speaking activity prompts

 Have students write/copy prompts and grids for speaking activities in their notebooks.
 A typical milling activity for example works better if the students can make notes in notebooks as they talk to different partners around the room.
 They will also have a record of the activity to refer back to.

-From English Teacher to Learner Coach.
+These ideas are taken from the book English Teacher to Learner Coach.
 Dan Barber and Duncan Foord (The Round Publications, 2014)